andredsferreira/andre-kb/docs/cloud-native/cloud-native-introduction.md

 ## Microservices

-Services run in seperate processes and communicate synchronously, through APIs, or asynchrnously, through message queues.
+Services run in separate processes and communicate synchronously, through APIs, or asynchronously, through message queues.

 Each service is viewed as a seperate application with an independent team, data store, infrastructure, etc.